shainamackin/nyc-hh_algorithmic-bias-mitigation/Threshold-Adjustment-Playbook.md

 method of subgroup threshold adjustment that can improve the fairness of both commercial and in-house algorithms in the EMR.

-Note that **\# in-line comments** are provided within code chunks where you need to edit parameters specific to your data/use-case.
+**\# in-line comments** are provided within code chunks where you need to edit parameters specific to your data/use-case.

 This resource is the fruit of collaboration across NYC Health + Hospitals and New York University’s Center for Health Data Science and